-I write a lot about resilience and navigating uncertainty: the inevitability of change, and its counterpart, resistance; our incredible capacity to survive, thrive even, amidst trauma; the neuroplasticity that allows us to adapt to even the most dire of circumstances.
-I write about this not because my heart goes out to the suffering (I assure you, it does.
-Unlike Dr. Seuss’s the Grinch, I was born with a heart two sizes too big.) or because I have a penchant for pain and despair (I assure you, I’m not Emily Dickinson.), but because I, like I imagine most of you reading, have experienced the kind of upsets that knock you off your feet and the moments in which you realize that the life you’re living is not the one you signed up for.
+I write a lot about resilience and navigating uncertainty: the inevitability of change, and its counterpart, resistance; our incredible capacity to survive, thrive even, amidst trauma; the neuroplasticity that allows us to adapt to even the direst of circumstances.
+I write about this not only because my heart goes out to the suffering, but because I, like I imagine most of you reading, have experienced the kind of upsets that knock you off your feet and the moments in which you feel like the life you’re living is not the one you signed up for.

 There’s a term, comparative suffering, which refers to our tendency to measure our suffering in the light of someone else’s pain.
 In other words, when you perceive someone as having it worse than you, your woeful experience suddenly pales in comparison.
 Here’s an example:

 You get in a fender-bender on the way home from work.
 Naturally, you’re peeved.
 The logical, reasoning part of your brain switches off and the emotional, intuitive half starts rattling off worries like that’s its job.
 (It kind of is.)

 Will my insurance cover this?